codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/pull-request-branches.md

 max-width="50%"
 %}

-The trigger above will only be activated for the `production` branch, so if a developer creates another new branch this pipeline will not run for it.
+The trigger above will only be activated for the `production` branch, so if a developer creates a new branch this pipeline will not run for it.
 Remember also that this field is actually a regular expression, so you can restrict a pipeline to a specific naming pattern (i.e. a group of branch names).

 Another popular filtering mechanism is to keep the auto-build nature of Codefresh, but enable/disable specific pipeline steps according to the branch being built.
 This is performed by using [step conditions]({{site.baseurl}}/docs/pipelines/conditional-execution-of-steps/).
 Here is an example: